silk-framework/silk/silk-legacy-ui/README.md

 External library scripts are maintained with the help of yarn and the npm registry.
 They are defined as dependencies in the `package.json`.
 `make vendors` installs those dependencies and copies them to their respective location.

-### React development

-**Build command**: `make build-react`

-- With `yarn start` you start a local development environment which mocks all APIs.
-- With `make build-react` you can build all React components of silk and copy them to their respective locations

-### React development with Silk backend

-Run in Silk root directory: sbt "project workbench" ~run

-This will start the Silk workbench with file watchers active that watch for source changes in the Silk React subproject and trigger builds of the component.